 Do not assume that tourists prefer good weather when they visit a beach.
 A study published in the International Journal of Biometeorology in 2013 challenges that easy-to-make assumption.
 The researchers gathered evidence – rather than relying on mere guesses and assumptions – as to what kind of weather brings beachgoers to the beach.

 Here is what they discovered: “The conditions preferred by beach users, as found in this study, are no precipitation, higher temperatures, light-to-moderate wind speed (less than 30 km/h) and low wave height (up to 1.25m).”

 Thus, you need no longer assume tourists prefer good weather when they visit a beach – now you know they do.
 At least, you know it to the extent that the study’s findings are accurate….

-—So begins this month’s Improbable Research column in The Guardian.
+—So begins the latest Improbable Research column in The Guardian.